log0div0/coro/README.md

 ## What's the problem?

-Asynchronous IO is a general approach to create high load servers and process hundreds of thousands sessions simultaneously.
+Asynchronous IO is a general approach to create high load servers and process hundreds of thousands of sessions simultaneously.
 It gives us a huge performance, but makes our code ugly.
-For example, let's view the code that reads some data from a socket:
+For example, let's take a look at the code that reads some data from a socket:

 ```
 socket.async_read_some(boost::asio::buffer(data, size),